Ryuzii/FerraEura/README.md

 ---

 ## 🌟 Features
-- Super-performant node management and failover
+- Super-performant node management and failover (automatic player migration if a node goes offline)
 - Advanced player controls and queueing
 - Multi-source search (YouTube, Spotify, SoundCloud, Apple Music, and more)
 - TypeScript support and full documentation